Lebanon to raise fuel prices in bid to ease crippling shortages | Headlines

 Lebanon to raise fuel prices in bid to ease crippling shortages

-The government objected to that decision, refusing to change official selling prices based on an exchange rate of 3,900 pounds to the dollar.
-The standoff left importers in limbo and caused supplies to dry up across the country.
-According to Saturday's decision, official selling prices will now be based on an exchange rate of 8,000 pounds to the dollar, still well below the rate on the unofficial parallel market where dollars change hands at close to 20,000 pounds.
+Saturday's decision marked a compromise as official selling prices will now be based on an exchange rate of 8,000 pounds to the dollar, up from 3,900, but still well below an unofficial parallel market rate closer to 20,000 pounds.
+SOCIAL ASSISTANCE

-The central bank will be using an exchange rate for fuel imports determined by its Sayrafa platform.
-This rate was 16,500 pounds on Friday.
-Central bank governor Riad Salameh told Reuters the difference between the Sayrafa rate and the 8,000 level would be a loss to be carried by the government.
+Roads have been clogged across Lebanon as motorists have queued for the little gasoline left.
+Prices have soared on the black market.
+Some confrontations over gasoline have turned deadly.
+The fuel oil that powers much of Lebanon has also nearly run out, leading to lengthy blackouts.

-The account opened at the central bank was to cover "urgent and exception subsidy" for gasoline, fuel oil and cooking gas, the statement said.
-Lebanese President Michel Aoun, in a speech to the nation, confirmed the government treasury would bear the cost of the continued subsidy.
+Reflecting concern about the impact of the price rise, the government decided to pay emergency social assistance to people on the public payroll equal to one month's pay or pension.
+While the government will adjust its fuel import exchange rate to 8,000 pounds to the dollar, the central bank use a rate determined by its Sayrafa platform which stood at 16,500 pounds on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)